Drawings from the Theresienstadt Ghetto

 Accompanying the opening of the exhibition, a comprehensive website will be available online at www.jmberlin.de/fritta/en.

 Up to now, Fritta's drawings have been regarded mainly as historical documents.
-This exhibit, by contrast, focuses on the artful means by which Fritta comments on and interprets daily life in the ghetto, his complex use of imagery, and the artistic quality of the sheets.
+This exhibition, by contrast, focuses on the artful means by which Fritta comments on and interprets daily life in the ghetto, his complex use of imagery, and the artistic quality of his drawings.